Supreme Court limits EPA in curbing power plant emissions

 Nineteen mostly Republican-led states and coal companies led the fight at the Supreme Court against broad EPA authority to regulate carbon output.

-Associated Press writers Matthew Daly and Cathy Bussewitz in New York contributed to this report.
+Associated Press writers Matthew Daly, Seth Borenstein and Cathy Bussewitz in New York contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.